 - 1) If a student's application is rejected by NCI, the student will receive a refund of all money paid with the exception of the non-refundable application fee. - 2) If the student cancels the admission agreement within a three-day period, all monies paid for tuition by the student will be refunded by NCI if classes have not commenced. - 3) Refunds of Tuition: For programs that normally require a student to be in attendance for 12 months or more, the policy shall apply each 12-month period.
-Refund Policy (AASD / AMT 147 / AMT 65 Programs): NCI follows refund policies in accordance with the Tennessee Higher Education Commission and is accepted by The Council on Occupational Education.
+Refund Policy (AASD / AMT 147 / AMT 65 Programs): NCI follows refund policies in accordance with the Council on Occupational Education and is accepted by Tennessee Higher Education Commission.
 NCI retains a \$100 maintenance fee on tuition and fees of students dropping a course or dropping all courses enrolled in or withdrawing from NCI completely.
 The refund of the remaining tuition will be as follows: - 1.
-Prior to the course start date, the institution shall refund 100% of the tuition, less the Application fee. - 2.
-From the start date to 10% of course completion the institution shall refund 75% of the tuition. - 3.
-From 10% to 25% of course completion the institution shall refund 25% of the tuition; and, - 4.
-After 25% of course completion and thereafter, the institution will retain 100% of the tuition. - 4) The effective date of withdrawal for refund purposes will be the earliest of the following: - a.
-The last date of attendance, if the student withdraws. - b.
-The date written notice is received from the student or notice of intent to withdraw is made by the student. - c.
+During the first 10% of the period of financial obligation, the institution shall refund at least 90% of the tuition. - 2.
+After the first 10% of the period of financial obligation and until the end of the first 25% of the period of obligation, the institution shall refund at least 50% of the tuition. - 3.
+After the first 25% of the period of financial obligation and until the end of the first 50% of the period of obligation, the institution shall refund at least 25% of the tuition. - 4.
+After the first 50% of the period of financial obligation, the institution may retain all of the tuition. - 4) The effective date of withdrawal for refund purposes will be the earliest of the following: - a.
+The last date of attendance if the student withdraws. - b.
+The date written notice is received from the student. - c.
 The last date of attendance, if the student does not return from an approved leave of absence. - d.
-The last date of attendance, if the student is withdrawn by NCI. - 5) If a student is a participant in a course regulated or controlled by that government agency, all refunds and settlements will be made according to the guidelines set by that governing agency.
+The last date of attendance if the student is withdrawn by NCI. - 5) If a student is a participant in a course regulated or controlled by a government agency, all refunds and settlements will be made according to the guidelines set by that governing agency.